Being over-the-top “Type A” and borderline obsessive helps a great deal in getting National Geographic to notice you as a photographer.

 4. Former Grand Canyon ranger Amy Martin watches a winter sunrise over a section of the Colorado called Conquistador Aisle.
 No trails exist along 95 percent of the canyon’s North Rim or along 80 percent of its South Rim.
 Fewer people have now hiked the canyon’s length in a single trip (10) than have walked on the moon (12).
 Photograph by Pete McBride

-APPLICATION: Which is your favorite photo?
+Which is your favourite photo?
 Please leave a comment below.
 Thank you.

 Hope grows here.
 We share stories that inspire people, build faith, and offer lasting purpose.

 We’d love to have you Subscribe to REVwords.
 We’ll put helpful content into your inbox Mondays and Fridays.

 All of these pictures are spectacular!
 As a newbie in hobby photography, I aspire to one day have the ability to capture the essence of God’s creation to a high quality standard.
 I am learning that it takes 100’s of attempts to get one semi decent picture, so this gallery of photos is over the top.
 I now have a new benchmark to work towards.
 After the last couple of years, it would appear it takes a lifetime to learn how to do this.

 God is so awesome in producing natural canvasses for us.
 Coincidentally, He provided me with opportunities last week that took me way out of my comfort zone.
 God’s artwork is stunning and overwhelming at the same time.
 To see His raw beauty can be so overwhelming because of the scope of it all.
 How could you not want to share this with others?
 Also being a Type A, I am encouraged.

 Thank you for sharing this gallery.
 My favorite picture is the abandoned house in Nebraska.